cloud-bulldozer/orion/README.md

 # Orion - CLI tool to find regressions
-Orion stands as a powerful command-line tool designed for identifying regressions within perf-scale CPT runs, leveraging metadata provided during the process.
+Orion stands as a powerful command-line tool/Daemon designed for identifying regressions within perf-scale CPT runs, leveraging metadata provided during the process.
 The detection mechanism relies on [hunter](https://github.com/datastax-labs/hunter).

 Below is an illustrative example of the config and metadata that Orion can handle: